varemenos/atom-toolbar-almighty/README.md

 Toolbar Almighty - a tool-bar plugin

-> An tool-bar plugin that adds many commonly used actions in the tool-bar.
+> A tool-bar plugin that adds many commonly used actions in the tool-bar.

 ## Toolbar entries